waynodiablo/Oystercard/thermostat/1_javascript_basics.md

 ### To complete this challenge, you will need to:

-- [ ] Find the Chrome DevTools Console
+- [ ] Find the Chrome DevTools Console (see super helpful JS debugging tip below)
 - [ ] Write your first "Hello world!" using `console.log()`
 - [ ] Create a `Greeting` object with a method `hello(person)`, which will return "Hello, Maker!" when you type `greeting.hello("Maker")`
 - [ ] Create a `hiTimmy()` function which will return `'Hi, Timmy!'` when you type `hiTimmy()`.